-METRICS, TARGETS AND PERFORMANCE Recommended Disclosures Describe the performance metrics In describing its sustainability metrics, targets, and performance, the organisation should disclose the following information: and targets used by the The metrics and targets used to measure, monitor and manage the organisation's performance against its material sustainabilityorganisation to measure, monitor related impacts, risks and opportunities, including any cross-industry, sector-based and entity-specific activity metrics. and manage its sustainability impacts, risks and opportunities, The methodologies used to calculate or estimate the metrics and targets, where this is not immediately apparent. and its performance against The nature of its sustainability targets, including where relevant: these metrics and targets. (i) whether the target is absolute, normalised, intensity, or activity-based (ii) the timeframe over which the target applies (iii) the base period from which progress is measured (iv) any milestones or interim targets.
-The nature of any changes to metrics or targets, explaining the reasons for these changes, including (where practical and appropriate) any restated comparative figures.
-A response to each of the Core Metrics listed in the JSE Disclosure Guidance, or a description as to why these are not disclosed and/or not seen to be material, and what steps are being taken to start disclosing those that are material.
-The organisation's performance against its sustainability metrics and targets, with provision for a suitable historical period to allow for trend analysis.
+In describing its sustainability metrics, targets, and performance, the organisation should disclose the following

+- The metrics and targets used to measure, monitor, and manage the organisation's performance against its material sustainability-related impacts, risks, and opportunities, including any cross-industry, sector-based and entity-specific activity metrics. - The methodologies used to calculate or estimate the metrics and targets, where this is not immediately apparent. - The nature of its sustainability targets, including where relevant: - (i) whether the target is absolute, normalised, intensity, or activity-based - (ii) the timeframe over which the target applies - (iii) the base period from which progress is measured - (iv) any milestones or interim targets. - The nature of any changes to metrics or targets, explaining the reasons for these changes, including (where practical and appropriate) any restated comparative figures. - A response to each of the Core Metrics listed in the JSE Disclosure Guidance, or a description as to why these are not disclosed and/or not seen to be material, and what steps are being taken to start disclosing those that are - The organisation's performance against its sustainability metrics and targets, with provision for a suitable historical period to allow for trend analysis.